 Credit Scores Cost You

-A large percentage of the potential home-buyers I speak to have a basic knowledge of how credit scores influence the interest rate received when they finance their home purchase ...
+A large percentage of potential home-buyers I speak to have a basic knowledge of how credit scores influence the interest rate received when they finance their home purchase ...

-I read a CNBC article entitled, "How poor credit costs you on homeowners insurance".
+To that point, I read a CNBC article entitled, "How poor credit costs you on homeowners insurance".
 It delivered a strong message.
 Poor credit scores cost you.

-But the "hits" you take for lower credit scores go beyond higher insurance costs.
-And even small dips or variations in scores can cost you ... and cost you in a variety of ways.
+But the "hits" you take for lower credit scores go way beyond higher insurance costs.
+And even small dips or variations in credit scores can cost you ... and cost you in a variety of ways.
 Not all of them monetary.